 All students in a clinical major are required to complete a drug screen 30 days prior to entering their first clinical course.
 Results will be reported to the clinical coordinators of each division, and/or the Dean of Student Services.
 Students whose drug screens are negative will be noted as such for successful clinical placement; students whose drug screens are positive will be reported to the Dean of Student Services for further investigation and, if deemed appropriate, disciplinary action up to and including dismissal from the University.
-The cost of the drug screen will be included as a part of fees associated with the first clinical course.
-Results of the drug screens are confidential, with disclosure provided on a need-to-know basis only.
+The cost of the drug screens are confidential, with disclosure provided on a need-to-know basis only.

 Students will be notified by the Office of Student Services to set up an appointment with the appropriate testing facility within the time frame allotted.
-Students who fail to complete testing within the specified period of time will have a hold placed on his or her registration, and will be unable to proceed with their clinical progression.
+Students who fail to complete testing within the specified period of time will have a hold placed on his or her registration and will be unable to proceed with their clinical progression.
 Failure to comply or cooperate with the pre-clinical drug screen process as required will result in disciplinary action, up to and including dismissal from the University.